 Use compatible cookware, keep vents clear, and avoid covering control areas with towels or large pans.

 The goal is not perfection.
-It is fewer surprises and fewer repair calls.
+There are fewer surprises and fewer repair calls.
+Check more on how home systems develop unexpected faults.